Meet Zoe!

 A Little About Me!

 Some fun facts about me are that I have been a dancer since I was three, and continue to dance in college; I love purple, pandas and pasta; and I love to watch shows and hang out with my friends!
 I am the most extroverted person in my small family of three and I love meeting new people and making new connections!
-I am so grateful for all of the people I have met through navigating adoption and I cannot wait to meet more!
+I am so grateful for all of the people I have met through Navigating Adoption and I cannot wait to meet more!

 One of my favorite dances and costumes!